banefortoff/InformationSystem/README.md

-# This project is an information system for assessing extracurricular activities of school students.
+# This project is an information system for assessing extracurricular activities of school students

 **Functionality:**
 * Database management (reading, adding, editing and deleting records);